Legion of Everblight

 Like every other faction in the game, the Legion is also dominated by the theme forces, and it is likely to remain so in the foreseeable future.
 If you are unfamiliar with the concept, here is a quick rundown about them.
 Beside choosing your first warlock it is also advised to find a theme force that appeals to you.
 If you are clueless at first, don't despair.
 Choose a few models that are aesthetically appeasing to you, and check the available theme forces for them - most likely you'll find a common denominator.

-- Both of these starter boxes feature straightforward warlocks with simpler rules and battlegroups, and are intended to play against the other starter boxes as a complete army in small games to learn the rules.
+It features a straightforward warlock with simpler rules and battlegroup, and is intended to play against the other starter boxes as a complete army in small games to learn the rules.

 Other worthwhile early purchases